-Bosnia and Herzegovina: EBRD to provide 46 million euros for CHPP Zenica project21.
-March 2019. / SEE Energy News
+Bosnia and Herzegovina: EBRD to provide 46 million euros for CHPP Zenica project, SEE Energy News

 The European Bank For Reconstruction and Development (EBRD) said that it will provide financing in the amount of 46 million euros in order to help the city of Zenica to replace old coal-fired power plant with a new, combined heat and power plant.